chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 }
 {% endhighlight %}

 Since I know that if I have the need for a `span` to change some visual style, I will want to be specific enough to give it a `class`.
-The above code alteration, as we first discussed in [the previous article]({% post_url 2013-10-29-ill-scratch-your-back %}), taps into that fact and allows us to take advantage of our rule to always `class`ify any `span`s I want to style for visual reasons, so using `class`-less `span`s will hide our textual accessibility cues.
+The above code alteration, as we first discussed in [the previous article]({% post_url 2013-10-29-ill-scratch-your-back %}), taps into that fact and allows us to take advantage of our rule to always `class`ify any `spans` I want to style for visual reasons, so using `class`-less `spans` will hide our textual accessibility cues.

 --------